-Following the death of President Thomas S. Monson, I read several obituary articles and blog posts that mentioned that he had attended ALL 85 funerals of the widows who had been in his ward when he was a Bishop.
+Following the death of President Thomas S. Monson, the Mormon Church stated that Monson had attended ALL 85 funerals of the widows who had been in his ward when he was a Bishop.

 Deseret News Article